RUN FAR COACHES

 Midtown Run Far Coordinator

-This year makes Jeff’s sixth year being a part of the Run Far program.
-Over the past five years, Jeff has been a member, an assistant coach, and head coach.
+This year makes Jeff’s seventh year being a part of the Run Far program.
+Over the past six years, Jeff has been a member, an assistant coach, and head coach.
 Jeff became the Midtown Program Coordinator in January of 2018 and currently still coaches the sub 8:30 pace group as well.

 Jeff is an RRCA (Road Runners Club of America) certified distance running coach.